dotnet/android/Documentation/workflow/DevelopmentTips.md

     click the link to the open-source build.

- 3. Navigate to **Azure Artifacts** in the left sidebar and download the `xamarin-android/xamarin-android/bin/Release/bundle*.zip` file.
+ 3. Navigate to **Azure Artifacts** in the left sidebar and download the `xamarin-android/xamarin-android/bin/Release/bundle*.7z` file.
+For the `d16-2` branch and earlier, the file extension will be `.zip` instead of `.7z`.

  4. Extract the `libmonosgen-2.0.d.so` files from the bundle.
-For example, run:
+For example, if you have `brew` installed, run:

+        $ brew install p7zip
+        $ 7z x -r bundle*.7z libmonosgen-2.0.d.so

+    On Windows, Visual Studio includes the `7z.exe` executable when the **Mobile development with .NET** workload is installed, so you can use that:

+        "C:\Program Files (x86)\Microsoft Visual Studio\2019\Enterprise\Common7\IDE\Extensions\Xamarin.VisualStudio\7-Zip\7z.exe" x -r bundle*.7z libmonosgen-2.0.d.so

+    For `d16-2` and earlier, use `unzip` instead:

         $ unzip bundle*.zip '**libmonosgen-2.0.d.so'